princeraw/Digital-Analysis/README.md

    mean the home page is not more engaging for the visitors.
 2. Steady increase in monthly orders, peaking in holiday seasons with conversion rate of 6.8%.
+3. Organic, direct and paid channels all are increasing over the time
+4. Weekdays generally see higher session counts compared to weekends.
+Monday to Thursday have higher traffic than Friday to Sunday.
+5. Repeat users  came mainly through organic, direct type-in and paid channels

 Recommendations
 1. Focus on High-Performing Channels - Gsearch is the top-performing